HenrikBengtsson/parallelly/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking installed package size ...
+NOTE
     ```
-    Packages required but not available: 'trip', 'tmvtnorm'
+      installed size is 41.0Mb

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+      sub-directories of 1Mb or more:
-    manual.
+        libs  39.7Mb
     ```

 # forecastML